 What are the new sources of energy in the province?

-In response to the phasing out of coal-generated electricity, several coal-powered plants are now being converted to run on natural gas while other projects involving substantial new wind and solar generation are being introduced and maintained, according to an article from the CBC.
+In response to the phasing out of coal-generated electricity, several coal-powered plants have been converted to run on natural gas, while other projects involving substantial new wind and solar generation are being introduced and maintained, according to an article from the CBC.

 You can learn more about the electricity sources of each province in Canada from our post about it.